 Not every business can personalize to the same level, but the more you do, the better results you get.
 There’s a time for one-size-fits-all, and times when it’s most efficient, or the only efficient thing to do.
 But companies that know their customers well enough to speak to them more relevantly are more successful.

 How can you target and segment your target customers?
-In B2B, some of the most effective ways are:
+In B2B lead generation, some of the most effective ways are to look at their:

-- Their company, if you have a list of target companies
+- Company, if you have a list of target companies

 Other factors, like age or gender may not be as useful in B2B as they are in B2C.